Caterpillar (CAT)

 Competitors of Caterpillar include Deere (NYSE:DE), Volvo Construction Equipment (STO:VOLV-B), and Japanese multinational corporation Komatsu (TYO:6301).

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Caterpillar’s recent performance shows its demand has slowed as its annualized revenue growth of 1.3% over the last two years was below its five-year trend.
-We also note many other Construction Machinery businesses have faced declining sales because of cyclical headwinds.
-While Caterpillar grew slower than we’d like, it did do better than its peers.
-Caterpillar Year-On-Year Revenue Growth
+Caterpillar’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 1.4% over the last two years.
+Caterpillar isn’t alone in its struggles as the Construction Machinery industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.

 6. Gross Margin & Pricing Power

 Caterpillar’s gross margin is slightly below the average industrials company, giving it less room to invest in areas such as research and development.
-As you can see below, it averaged a 29.3% gross margin over the last five years.
-Said differently, Caterpillar had to pay a chunky $70.66 to its suppliers for every $100 in revenue.
-Caterpillar Trailing 12-Month Gross Margin
+As you can see below, it averaged a 29.6% gross margin over the last five years.
+Said differently, Caterpillar had to pay a chunky $70.41 to its suppliers for every $100 in revenue.

 7. Operating Margin

-Analyzing the trend in its profitability, Caterpillar’s operating margin rose by 7.6 percentage points over the last five years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Caterpillar’s operating margin rose by 3.9 percentage points over the last five years, as its sales growth gave it operating leverage.

-In Q1, Caterpillar generated an operating profit margin of 18.1%, down 4.2 percentage points year on year.
-Conversely, its gross margin actually rose, so we can assume its recent inefficiencies were driven by increased operating expenses like marketing, R&D, and administrative overhead.
+In Q3, Caterpillar generated an operating margin profit margin of 17.3%, down 2.2 percentage points year on year.
+Conversely, its revenue and gross margin actually rose, so we can assume it was less efficient because its operating expenses like marketing, R&D, and administrative overhead grew faster than its revenue.

 8. Earnings Per Share

-Caterpillar’s EPS grew at a spectacular 15.4% compounded annual growth rate over the last five years, higher than its 4.4% annualized revenue growth.
+Caterpillar’s EPS grew at an astounding 23.6% compounded annual growth rate over the last five years, higher than its 8.2% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

-We can take a deeper look into Caterpillar’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Caterpillar’s operating margin declined this quarter but expanded by 7.6 percentage points over the last five years.
-Its share count also shrank by 13.4%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
-Caterpillar Diluted Shares Outstanding
+Diving into the nuances of Caterpillar’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Caterpillar’s operating margin declined this quarter but expanded by 3.9 percentage points over the last five years.
+Its share count also shrank by 13.8%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-For Caterpillar, its two-year annual EPS growth of 13.7% was lower than its five-year trend.
-We still think its growth was good and hope it can accelerate in the future.
+For Caterpillar, its two-year annual EPS declines of 2% mark a reversal from its (seemingly) healthy five-year trend.
+We hope Caterpillar can return to earnings growth in the future.

-In Q1, Caterpillar reported EPS at $4.25, down from $5.60 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Caterpillar’s full-year EPS of $20.56 to shrink by 5.5%.
+In Q3, Caterpillar reported adjusted EPS of $4.95, down from $5.17 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 9.4%.
+Over the next 12 months, Wall Street expects Caterpillar’s full-year EPS of $19.06 to grow 2.1%.

 9. Cash Is King